hpk0304/Food-demand/README.md

 **3. The challenges**

 Some challenges in the project contain:
 - The weekly number of meal orders are not unique.
-Therefore, it is necessery to aggregate the values by group
+Therefore, it is necessary to aggregate the values by group
 - The amount of meal orders after aggregation is huge and has lots of outliers.
 Thus, need to consider how to reduce the violation to support the predictions
 - The collecting approaches has an impact on the evaluation metrics for each model and the final solution